Kairn/se-os/os-01/README.md

 2. Run `make emu` to start the QEMU process running the OS image.
 3. Start the GNU Debugger (GDB) and connect to the target by running `target remote localhost:26000`.
 4. Before debugging, make sure to run `set architecture i8086` as well.
+5. It is recommended to take advantage of the `.gdbinit` file by running GDB in the current directory to avoid typing init commands every time.
+It may require this file to be added to the default init file in the system.
+See GDB prompt for more information.
-5. Run `make clean` to wipe the built artifacts.
+6. Run `make clean` to wipe the built artifacts.